sfeir-open-source/sfeir-school-terraform/steps/07-continuous-deployment/README.md

 #### Backend configuration

 - Create a GCS bucket
-- Generate a GCP service account and add the `storage.admin`, and `compute.admin` roles.
+- Generate a GCP service account and add the `storage.admin`, `compute.admin`, `iam.serviceAccountUser` roles.
 - Generate a json key

 You can now configure a deployment to use the bucket.